Fractal Antenna Design using HFSS

 - Low discriminatory power and high computational load

-- In geometric based methods, the geometric features like distance between speech signals.
+- In geometric-based methods, the geometric features like the distance between speech signals.

 Speech Emotion recognition for transform features system through textural analysis and NN classifier.
 The system involves,